se37301/suburban/README.md

 A structure needs to be defined for the Focus Areas in relation to its States , Societies and its Individuals

-The are are some principles and beahviour as inputs in the Suburban requirements and constraints
+The are are some principles and behaviours as inputs in the Suburban requirements and constraints

 Requirements:
 - Freedom of Speech - it must be absolute